In this article, I’d like to share with you some great ideas on how to build a strong discipline so you can achieve whatever you want a lot faster.

 The Importance Of Self-Discipline For Success

-It has been shown through multiple scientific reports that people who have strong self-discipline are happier, healthier, and productive.
+It has been shown through multiple scientific reports that people who have strong self-discipline are happier, healthier, and more productive.

-Contrary to the mass belief, self-discipline is not restricting yourself, or limiting your lifestyle, is simply learning to control your impulses from the stuff that doesn’t benefit you, and has a severe cost on your finances, happiness, or your health.
+Contrary to the mass belief, self-discipline is not restricting yourself, or limiting your lifestyle, it is simply learning to control your impulses from the stuff that doesn’t benefit you, and has a severe cost on your finances, happiness, or your health.

 We all know that eating junk food is not good, but why is it many of us go for it regardless, and few don’t?

-The secret lies on the purpose and the why behind abstaining yourself from it, or any unhealthy behavior.
+The secret lies in the purpose and the why behind abstaining yourself from it, or any unhealthy behavior.
 If you want to be self disciplined for the sake of just being disciplined, the odds are slim to none to work for you.

 What I’m about to share with you in the upcoming lines, is something very simple, but one thing that I ask for is patience.

-It’s not about learning something new, rather is mastering the basics first, before you go any further.
+It’s not about learning something new, rather it is mastering the basics first, before you go any further.

-Discipline is An Identity Based Program
+Discipline is an Identity Based Program

 When you fix that, when you get yourself to do whatever plan, or action that you’ve projected in the future, self discipline is not going to be a problem anymore.